 1066 marked the end of the Viking Age in England when king Haraldr harðráði of Norway invaded to take advantage of the succession crisis after the death of king Edward the Confessor.
 Despite a number of initial victories, including a major victory at Fulford which gained him control of York, Haraldr was ultimately unsuccessful in his attempt to wrest England for the Norwegian crown.

 Stamford bridge 1066

-Despite that seemingly down note for Viking enthusiasts, three weeks later the English were decisively defeated at the battle of Hastings, and William, Duke of Normandy, a descendant of Hrólfr, the Viking warlord who became the first ruler of Normandy, became king of England.
+Despite that seemingly down note, three weeks later the English were decisively defeated at the battle of Hastings.
+Then William, Duke of Normandy, a descendant of Hrólfr, the Viking warlord who became the first ruler of Normandy, became king of England.
 The House of Normandy reigned in England until 1135 when William III Rufus died without an heir.